 Yes, we do.
-Because the way that orthodontic offices operate and the practice management software they use are quite different from general dental offices, we have an Orthodontic and Oral Surgery Investigation Department.
-It is staffed by examiners who have extensive experience working in and performing investigations in these practices, and who are familiar with the specialized software that is employed.
+Specialty practices, such as orthodontic offices, operate differently than general dentistry offices, and because the practice management software used by specialties is quite different from those used in general practice dental offices, we have an Orthodontic and Oral Surgery Investigation Group.
+This group is made up of examiners who have extensive experience working in specialty practices and who are familiar with the unique software that is employed.

 My practice receives very few cash payments.
-Is it still possible for staff to embezzle?
+Is it still possible for team members to steal from me?

-Definitely.
+Definitely!
 A misconception that we frequently encounter is that it is difficult or impossible to steal a check payable to a dentist or his or her professional corporation.
-For reasons you can probably appreciate, we won’t discuss methodology here, but we will mention that stealing checks is something we see virtually every day.
+We won’t discuss methodology here for reasons you can probably appreciate, but we will mention that stealing checks is something we see nearly every day.

-What can you do if you suspect a past employee of embezzlement?
 You can have the situation investigated and, if embezzlement was happening, seek recovery from your employee dishonesty insurance and other sources.
 About 10% of the cases we investigate are “cold cases” where the thief has been gone from the office for at least two years.
-The investigation gets a bit more difficult when we are investigating embezzlement that happened more than five years ago, but it is normally still possible.
+The investigation gets a bit more complicated when we investigate embezzlement that happened more than five years ago, but it is usually still possible.

-Before confronting the thief, you need to do a couple of things.
-First, you should have a secure backup so that the thief attempting to destroy evidence is counterproductive for him or her.
+Before confronting a thief, you need to do a couple of essential things.
+First, you should have a secure backup source for your practice’s information so that if the thief attempts to destroy evidence, you will not lose any of your financial or patient records.
 Second, you need to have gathered sufficient information to make the confrontation productive for you.

-These meetings are a great tool for getting information from the “perp” quickly that could take many hours to acquire through investigation.
-To get a useful confession, you need sufficient information to be able to convince the thief that cooperation is in his or her best interest.
+If done correctly, these meetings are an excellent tool for getting information from the “perp” quickly that could take many hours to acquire through other investigation forms.
+To get a useful confession, you need sufficient information to convince the thief that cooperation is in their best interest.

 How do you recover the money stolen?

 There are several possible sources – your employee dishonesty insurance is the first place we go.
-Sometimes the ‘perp” has money and will voluntarily turn over 401(k) funds or something.
+Sometimes the ‘perp” has money and will voluntarily turn over 401(k) funds or other funds.
 Sometimes a family member bails them out.

 Also, for embezzlement that involves improper depositing of checks to the thief’s bank, you sometimes have recourse against that bank.

-What if the person you expected embezzle is the business partner?
+What if the person I suspect of embezzlement is a business partner?

 Yikes!
-This happens more frequently than many realize.
-We have a special group inside Prosperident that handles these investigations.
+This situation happens more frequently than many realize.
+Prosperident has a group of team members who specialize in handling these types of investigations.

-If we hire your firm, do you log in remotely to our software to check for warning signs?
-Also, how do we pay you from the practice without the financial manager knowing it?
+Do you log in remotely to our software to check for warning signs?

-We are not big fans of remote connections because we consider the risk of discovery by a staff member to be too high.
-Our preference is to get a backup of your data and to install it on a computer in our Data Analysis Lab where we can examine it without any chance of discovery (and also uncontaminated by ongoing transactions – it is far easier for us to investigate “static” data).
+We generally do not use remote connections because we consider the risk of discovery by a team member too high.
+We use a backup of your data, cloned by our IT Specialists, and we install it on a computer in our Data Analysis Lab.
+Once we have a working copy of your information, we examine it without any chance of discovery.
+Cloning your practice software also allows us to investigate without the contamination caused by ongoing transactions in your office.
+It is far easier for us to analyze “static” data.

-Our lab runs all the major types of practice management software.
-Do not worry if you use software that we currently do not have – we will normally acquire a copy of the software you use for our lab.
+Our IT Specialists can clone and analyze any major brand of practice management software.
+If you happen to use software that we currently do not have in our lab, we will acquire a copy of the software and add it to our inventory.